engineyard/ey_yaml_persister/README.md

 * ENVIRONMENT.host
 * ENVIRONMENT.reconnect

-Where ENVIRONMENT is the environment that you chose, for instance `production' or `staging'.
+Where ENVIRONMENT is the environment that you chose, for instance `production` or `staging`.

 Use those variables to configure you datasource: